Bake adorable Easter Bunny sourdough bread with this easy guide. Perfect for holiday treats and family fun!

-Plus, it’s naturally fermented and made with wholesome ingredients you likely already have in your pantry.
+Best of all, this festive easter bread is naturally fermented and made with simple, wholesome ingredients you probably already have in your pantry.
+It’s beautiful, delicious, and still rooted in the traditional sourdough methods we love!

 This is a pinnable post.
 Tap or hover over any image in this post to pin to your Pinterest Boards.